MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/6-deploy-manage-password-protection.md

 ## Upgrading the proxy service

-The Azure AD Password Protection proxy service supports automatic upgrade.
+The Azure AD Password Protection proxy-service supports automatic upgrade.
 Automatic upgrade uses the Microsoft Azure AD Connect Agent Updater service, which is installed side by side with the proxy service.
 Automatic upgrade is on by default and may be enabled or disabled using the `Set-AzureADPasswordProtectionProxyConfiguration` cmdlet.

 The current setting can be queried using the `Get-AzureADPasswordProtectionProxyConfiguration` cmdlet.
 We recommend that the automatic upgrade setting always is enabled.